Sprintax for

 J-1 visa tax exemptions

-The US has signed tax treaty agreements with 67 countries around the world and, as a result, thousands of J-1 participants in the US are entitled to avail of tax exemptions or reduced rates of tax withholding.
+The U.S. has signed tax treaty agreements with 67 countries around the world and, as a result, thousands of J-1 participants in the U.S. are entitled to avail of tax exemptions or reduced rates of tax withholding.

 However, whether or not you will be entitled to benefit from a tax treaty will depend on your personal circumstances.

 What’s more, J-1 visa holders are typically considered to be nonresidents for tax purposes.
-With that in mind, you will likely be exempt from certain taxes, such as social security and Medicare (FICA tax) while in the US on a J-1 visa.
+With that in mind, you will likely be exempt from certain taxes, such as social security and Medicare (FICA tax) while in the U.S. on a J-1 visa.

 Learn MoreTax resources for J visa holders